 Movie Review Score: 7.9

-His is a low-key movie that takes its time to move the plot along.
+His is a quiet, dignified movie that takes its time to move the plot along.
 Not much happens in the beginning, forcing you to pay more attention to the subtext in each scene.
 The slow pace is in sync with the quiet, mundane life that Shun leads in the rural town.
-You’ll just have to be patient as the story unfolds, piecing together the narrative bit by bit.
+You'll just have to be patient as the story unfolds, piecing together the narrative bit by bit.

 Starting from the first scene, His breaks any illusion this is going to be a happy movie.
 You see Shun and Nagisa act like a happy couple for approximately a minute before everything falls apart.
 Their relationship is complicated.
 They aren't hostile to each other, but the two of them aren't exactly on the best of terms either.
 There's an underlying tension between them, which doesn't get addressed right away, but you can feel the uneasiness every time the characters interact.
 This tension slowly builds up for the first half of the movie, filled with plenty of melancholy gazes, hesitant pauses, and unspoken words.